Zhongbf/typora/英文/Peppa Pig 第一季.md

 Daddy!
 Stop pretending that you can’t touch your toes.
 Err...
 I’m not pretending, Peppa.

 Daddy Pig really cannot touch his toes!

 Oh, dear, Daddy That’s not very good!

 Maybe I should do a bit of exercise.
 Yes, Daddy.
 And I will start... tomorrow!

 Daddy Pig!
 You have to start exercise now!
 Don’t worry, Daddy, I will help you.
 Oh, alright!

-Peppa, you’re in charge of getting mee fit. what should I do first?
+Peppa, you’re in charge of getting me fit. （in charge of：负责）

+what should I do first?
 First, you must do some ==press-ups==!
 Easy!

 One...Two...
 There.
 Very good, Daddy.
 Now, I want you to do...
 One hundred!
 One hundred?
 Yes!